-A fecal immunochemical test, also known as an FIT test or FIT kit, is another stool test.
+A fecal immunochemical test, also known as a FIT test or FIT kit, is a stool test.
 It detects blood in the stool but does not require that you avoid any medications or foods beforehand.

-Most FIT tests are considered more sensitive than FOBT tests.
-As with the FOBT test, the stool sample is collected at home and is sent to a laboratory for analysis.
+Most FIT tests are considered more sensitive than other types of home testing kits for occult, or hidden blood in the stool.
+As with those tests, a stool sample is collected at home and sent to a laboratory for analysis.

 Many different FIT tests are available; only those done as a take-home kit and those having a high sensitivity for cancer should be used for colorectal cancer screening.
 This test is used primarily to help detect colorectal cancer, and does not prevent cancer.